awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-lifecycle-screenshot.md

-# Getting NICE DCV Session Screenshots<a name="managing-sessions-lifecycle-screenshot"></a>
+# Getting NICE DCV Session screenshots<a name="managing-sessions-lifecycle-screenshot"></a>

-You can use the `dcv get-screenshot` command to get a screenshot of a running session's desktop\.
+You can use the `dcv get-screenshot` command to get a screenshot of the desktop for the running session\.

 ## Syntax<a name="syntax"></a>